makandra/katapult/README.md

 ## Usage

-`katapult` does two distinct things for you:
+Katapult does two distinct things for you:

-1. It creates a new Rails application, set up with many standard gems, snippets, useful configuration, databases, testing libraries etc.
+1. It creates a new Rails application, prepared with gems, snippets, configuration, databases, testing libraries etc.
-2. It generates code from an application model, i.e. it creates models and views, controllers, styles etc.
+2. It generates code from an application model, i.e. it generates models and views, controllers, styles etc.

 You may use both or only one of them.
 Read on for details.